-Trinidad and Tobago are an intriguing pair of islands, with a mix of Indian, Asian, English and African cultures, unique flora and fauna, and a vibrant nightlife that has produced calypso, soca and steel drum music.
+Trinidad and Tobago are an intriguing pair of islands, with a mix of Indian, Asian, English, and African cultures.
+It also features unique flora and fauna as well as a vibrant nightlife that has produced calypso, soca, and steel drum music.
 Home to the biggest Carnival celebration in the Caribbean, the country has the strongest economy of any in the Caribbean, and the capital is a bustling city of a half-million.
 Trinidad has incredible wildlife, while Tobago remains a small jewel unspoiled by mass tourism.

 Basic Travel Information

 Location: Between the Caribbean and the Atlantic, northeast of Venezuela.

 Size: Trinidad, 850 square miles; Tobago, 16 square miles.

 Capital: Port of Spain, Trinidad.